iamsrikants/iamsrikants/README.md

 func srikant_singh() {
 	pronouns: "He" | "Him",
 	askMeAbout: ["Backend dev", "tech", "app dev", "CLoud Services"],
-	challenge: "I am doing the #100DaysOfCode challenge focused on Go, Node and ReactJS",
+	challenge: "I am doing the #100DaysOfCode challenge focused on Go and ReactJS",
         funFact: "There are two ways to write error-free programs; only the third one works",

 	const srikant := "Implement all",